- Court Business

 Are there refreshments?
 Where Should I Go For Lunch?

-In the Jury Assembly room, coffee, tea and soda are available, along with pastries and other light refreshments.
+In the Jury Assembly room, coffee, tea and a flltered water dispenser are available, along with light snacks.
 There is a full-service cafeteria located inside the courthouse on the first floor, and you will be given a list of restaurants located within walking distance when you first report.
 The Jury Assembly room has a refrigerator and microwave available for your use, so you are welcome to bring lunch.

 In the Jury Assembly Room, coffee and soda are available along with other light refreshments.
 There are a number of restaurants located on Broadway to go for lunch .

-In the Jury Room, coffee is available along with other light refreshments.
+In the Jury Room, coffee is available along with light snacks.
 There are places for lunch located a short drive from the Courthouse.

 Will I Be Paid For Serving?